 Pilots are expected to fly with as much attention to safety as they would expect from others.
 Take-offs should take place no less than 30' in front of the flight line and in sight of all pilots in the pilot area.
-Flying behind the plane of the flight line (with the exception of the control line circle), over the community garden or over the trees at the far end of the field is expressly forbidden.
-Use of the control-line circle is limited to gliders (2.5m or less), park flyers (electric, 2lb or less in flying weight and incapable of exceeding 60nph), small helicopters (450mm blade span or less) and FPV aircraft only.
-Flying of any RC aircraft over control-line flyers is not permitted at any time.
+Flying behind the plane of the flight line (with the exception of the control line circle) or outside the defined flyover area (e.g. over the community garden or over the trees at the far end of the field) is expressly forbidden.
+Use of the control-line circle is limited to control line, gliders (2.5m or less), park flyers (electric, 2lb or less in flying weight and incapable of exceeding 60nph), small helicopters (450mm blade span or less) and FPV aircraft only.
+Flying of any RC aircraft over any pilots (including FPV or control-line flyers) is not permitted at any time.
 Flying under the influence of alcohol is not permitted at any time.
 Illegal drugs (including medicinal marijuana) are not permitted in the pits, field or spectator areas at any time.
+Smoking is not allowed under the shelter or in the presence of open fuel containers or other flammable materials.